flum1025/earch/README.md

 ## Usage

 You must be prepared the configuration file first.
+The details will be described later.
+Save configuration file and run the following command.

+    $ earch -s setting.yml

 ### Examples